DominikMa/P1-LaneLines/README.md

 This repository contains my solution for the project "Finding Lane Lines" of the Udacity Self-Driving Car Engineer Nanodegree Program.
 The python code could be found in the jupyter notebook [P1](P1.ipynb), the generated images in the folder [test_images_output](test_images_output/) and the videos in the folder [test_videos_output](test_videos_output/).

-The following part of the README conatains a writeup which describes how the lane finding is achieved.
+The following part of the README contains a writeup which describes how the lane finding is achieved.

 ## Writeup